-Conflicts around the world have forced 65 million people to flee their homelands due to persecution – harassment, threats, abduction, or torture, because of their race, religion, nationality, sexual orientation or political opinion.
+Conflicts around the world have forced 26 million people to flee their homelands due to persecution because of who they are or what they believe.

-Over and over we have seen that, despite these traumas, refugees are brave, resilient, and resourceful people.
-Despite having typically left everything behind - including homes, jobs, and savings – they find ways not just to survive but to thrive.
-But they cannot do it alone.
+Despite having typically left everything behind – including homes, families and jobs, refugees find ways not just to survive but to thrive.

-Around the world, we help refugees find safety and freedom and regain control of their lives.
-Our work is guided by our Jewish values and our historical experience of forced migration.
+HIAS helps refugees find safety, freedom and stability.
+Our work is guided by Jewish values and the Jewish community's shared historical experience of forced migration.

 Through innovative community-based programs focused on legal protection, psychosocial support and livelihoods assistance, HIAS staff around the world work in twelve countries to protect refugees and help them utilize their inherent capabilities to improve their lives.